 There are two types of lease in Jersey:

 Paper leases do not attract stamp duty, no matter how high the rent reserved.
-Contract leases (which need to be passed by an Act of the Royal Court of Jersey) do attract stamp duty.
+Contract leases (which need to be passed before the Royal Court of Jersey) do attract stamp duty.
 Stamp duty is payable on both the rent payable under the lease and any premium (capital sum) paid.

 The amount of stamp duty payable is calculated: